mcellteam/mcell/libmcell/documentation/generated/model.rst

   | Configuration on how to report certain notifications.

 * | **species**: List[Species] = None
+  | List of species to be included in the model for initialization.
+  | Used usually only for simple species (species that are defined using a
+  | single molecule type without components such as 'A').
+  | Other species may be created inside simulation

 * | **reaction_rules**: List[ReactionRule] = None

 * | **surface_classes**: List[SurfaceClass] = None

 * | **elementary_molecule_types**: List[ElementaryMoleculeType] = None
+  | Contains list of elementary molecule types with their diffusion constants and other information.
-  | Used mainly when a BNGL file is loaded, if BNGL species is defined through
+  | Populated when a BNGL file is loaded and also on initialization from Species objects present in
-  | Python API, this array is populated automatically
+  | the species list.

 * | **release_sites**: List[ReleaseSite] = None
   | List of release sites to be included in the model.